mccright/rand-notes/Commercial_Surveillance_Notes.md

 Cross Pixel
 http://www.crosspixel.net

 Cross Pixel is the leading provider of high-performance audience data and information for the real-time advertising industry.
-Cross Pixel’s mission is to provide the highest quality audience data to help marketers improve campaign performance.
+Cross Pixel's mission is to provide the highest quality audience data to help marketers improve campaign performance.

 To learn more about how we collect and use information for online advertising, please visit http://www.crosspixel.net/privacy-policy/